nitad54448/win10-installer-yappari-v5-2023/README.md

 Z<sub>s</sub>=(Aw/ $\sqrt{jw})$ tanh(B $\sqrt{jw})$

-Fitting of Warburg parameters will be slow as checks on the validity of the calculations are required (so, be patient with this one).
+Fitting the Warburg short parameters will be very slow as checks on the validity of the calculations are required, for high frequencies the values are very small, translated as NANs (so, be patient with this one).

-Some others can be added upon request, if I will have the time and if there is an interest for it.
+Some others functionscan be added upon request, if I will have the time and if there is an interest for it.

 When you create a circuit using the circuit editor, the circuit is not valid until you have properly connected all the elements together.
 Once the circuit is valid, a LED labeled "valid" will light up on the model panel, indicating that the circuit is ready for use.